JulianeMaran32/springboot3-springframework6/beer/src/main/resources/docs/Assignment.md

 #### Instruções

-* Use Spring MockMVC and Mockito to test GET operations for customer
+* Use Spring MockMVC and Mockito to test GET operations for customerDTO
-* Write test to test get customer list
+* Write test to test get customerDTO list
     * verify number of elements in list
-* Write test to get customer by id
+* Write test to get customerDTO by id
     * Verify properties in JSON response from Spring Mock MVC

 #### Pergunta